paddyohanlon/remote-manifesto/_drafts/2013-12-14-when-is-flat-design-right.markdown

 ---------

+What new thing am I talking about?
+Talking to clients about trends?
+The process of qualification, examples.

 ## Intro/The Setup/Preface

 * Explain where my questioning starting, when I realised I didn' know how to evaluate a visual style, and why this is important. (maybe reasons can be implicit)